petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/translating-pages-and-content/translating-content-pages.md

 {bdg-secondary}`Liferay 7.4 U15+ and GA15+`

 Liferay provides integrated tools for translating *content pages*, so you can create engaging, localized experiences for your global users.
-With these tools, you can manually translate content page experiences or import translations as XLIFF files.
+With these tools, you can translate content page experiences manually or import translations from XLIFF files.

 !!! important
     When translating a content page, users can only translate a page's name and inline fragment text (e.g. HTML, Header, etc.).
 They cannot translate widgets or mapped fragment fields.